jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 server MUST NOT finish the EAP conversation with an EAP Success or EAP Failure packet, the Intermediate-Result TLV is used instead.

-Upon completion of each EAP method in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result of the inner EAP method.
+Upon completion of each EAP authentication in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result of that authentication.
 The peer MUST respond to the Intermediate-Result TLV indicating its result.
 If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
 The Crypto-Binding TLV is further discussed in [](#crypto-binding-tlv) and [](#computing-compound-mac).
-The Intermediate-Result TLVs can be included with other TLVs such as EAP-Payload TLVs starting a new EAP conversation or with the Result TLV used in the protected termination exchange.
+The Intermediate-Result TLVs can be included with other TLVs which indicate a subsequent authentication, or with the Result TLV used in the protected termination exchange.

-If both peer and server indicate success, then the method is considered complete.
-If either indicates failure, then the method is considered failed.
-The result of failure of an EAP method does not always imply a failure of the overall authentication.
-If one authentication method fails, the server may attempt to authenticate the peer with a different method.
+If both peer and server indicate success, then the authentication is considered successful.
+If either indicates failure, then the authentication is considered failed.
+The result of failure of an EAP authentication does not always imply a failure of the overall authentication.
+If one authentication method fails, the server may attempt to authenticate the peer with a different method (EAP or password).

-### Optional Password Authentication {#password-auth}
+### Inner Password Authentication {#inner-password}

-The use of EAP-FAST-GTC as defined in RFC 5421 {{RFC5421}} is NOT RECOMMENDED with TEAPv1 because EAP-FAST-GTC is not compliant with EAP-GTC defined in {{RFC3748}}.
-Implementations should instead make use of the password authentication TLVs defined in this specification.
 The authentication server initiates password authentication by sending a Basic-Password-Auth-Req TLV defined in [](#bp-auth-req-tlv).
 If the peer wishes to participate in password authentication, then it responds with a Basic-Password-Auth-Resp TLV as defined in Section 4.2.15 that contains the username and password.
 If it does not wish to perform password authentication, then it responds with a NAK TLV indicating the rejection of the Basic-Password-Auth-Req TLV.

+The use of EAP-FAST-GTC as defined in RFC 5421 {{RFC5421}} is NOT RECOMMENDED with TEAPv1 because EAP-FAST-GTC is not compliant with EAP-GTC defined in {{RFC3748}}.
+Implementations should instead make use of the password authentication TLVs defined in this specification.

 Upon completion of password authentication in the tunnel, the server MUST send an Intermediate-Result TLV